Jubeki/laravel-code-style/README.md

 Publishing the config will add a `.php-cs-fixer.dist.php` configuration file to the root of your project.
 You may customize this file as needed.
 The `.php-cs-fixer.dist.php` file should be committed to version control.

-A cache file will be written to `.php_cs.cache` in the project root the first time you run the fixer.
+A cache file will be written to `.php-cs-fixer.cache` in the project root the first time you run the fixer.
 You should ignore this file so it is not added to your version control system.

 ```shell
 echo '.php-cs-fixer.cache' >> .gitignore